 A popular way to open up conversations and improve wellbeing in the workplace is through talks, workshops and even events.
 As charities, we understand that budgets can be tight for this kind of initiative, so here are some budget-friendly ways to approach this:

 Run Your Own

 We have included guidance as to how you can run your own talks, workshops and events in our Wellbeing Pack for Charity Workers and Volunteers.
 We are also happy to discuss how we can help wellbeing leads or management run their own talks and workshops.

 If you are creating wellbeing groups within your charity, then you may ask for them to run their own events.
 Just be mindful that this will obviously be extra workload to manage for the volunteers, so ensure they have the time and space to facilitate this.

 We also run free courses and challenges at The Anti-Burnout Club that your team may like to get involved with!
-A great starting point is our Five Days to Better Well-Being Mini Course which is delivered by email over five days.
-You can also get in touch if you’d like something specific.
+Check out our free resources page here.